Mantavall History, Family Crest & Coats of Arms

-England in the enormous movement of people that followed the Norman Conquest of 1066.
+The name Mantavall was carried to England in the enormous movement of people that followed the Norman Conquest of 1066.
 The Mantavall family lived in Mandeville, near Valognes, Cotentin, Normandy.
 In Mandeville, the Norman Mantavall family were nobles who possessed a castle and vast estates.
-The family name Mantavall was brought to England after the Norman Conquest, when William the Conqueror gave his friends and relatives most of the land formerly owned by Anglo-Saxon aristocrats.
-Frequently, the Normans, such as the Mantavall family, identified themselves by reference to the estates from which they came from in Northern France.

 Early Origins of the Mantavall family

 The surname Mantavall was first found in Wiltshire where they were anciently granted lands by William Duke of Normandy for their assistance at the Battle of Hastings in 1066 A.D.
 Geoffrey (Goisfrid) de Mandeville (c.1100) was an important Domesday tenant-in-chief; he was granted large estates in Essex, and in ten other shires by William, and was Constable of the Tower of London.

 They were granted no less than 118 Lordships after the Conquest.
 William's descendent Geoffrey de Mandeville (d.
 1144,) was created the 1st Earl of Essex, a title which became extinct in the 12th century after the death of the 3rd Earl.

 The chief seat of the Mandevilles was at Walden in Essex, but many junior lines abounded.
 "Jehan de Mandeville", translated as "Sir John Mandeville", was noted as the compiler of a singular book of supposed travels, written in Anglo-Norman French, published between 1357 and 1371.
 They were Lords of the Manor of Earl's Stoke, in Wiltshire and also were granted lands in Devon.